ISO 26262-Compliant Safety Analysis Methods

 Failure Mode and Effects Analysis (FMEA)

-Failure Mode and Effects Analysis (FMEA) is one of the earliest techniques for failure analyses, which was developed by reliability engineers to study possible malfunctional problems that may arise from military systems in 1940s.
-It was later adopted by the automotive industry as international standards in 1970s.
-The most widely used procedures at present is recorded in handbook authored by AIAG (Automotive Industry Action Group) and VDA (German Association of the Automotive Industry) in 2019 (as shown in Figure 1) for FMEA and assist suppliers in their development work.
+Failure Mode and Effects Analysis (FMEA) is one of the earliest fault analyses techniques, developed by reliability engineers in the late 1940s to study possible malfunctioning issues that may arise from military systems.
+It was later adopted by the automotive industry as international standards in the 1970s.
+The most widely used procedures at present are recorded in the handbook published by Automotive Industry Action Group (AIAG) and German Association of the Automotive Industry (VDA) in 2019 (see Figure 1).
+This handbook assists suppliers to support their development work.

-The handbook was developed by OEMs and tier 1 supplier matter experts (SMEs).
-It integrates the best practices from AIAG and VDA to form structural methodologies, which includes design FMEA, process FMEA, and FMEA supplements of prevention and detection measures.
-FMEA focuses on technical risks, and it is an analytical method for preventive quality management and monitoring in product design and production processes.
+The handbook was developed by Original Equipment Manufacturers (OEMs) and tier 1 Supplier Matter Experts (SMEs), integrating best practices from AIAG and VDA to form structural methodologies, covering Design FMEA, Process FMEA, and additional content for monitoring and system response FMEA.
+Primarily targeting technical risks, FMEA serves as an analytical method used for preventive quality management and monitoring in product design and manufacturing processes.

 Figure 2.
 FMEA Diagram, Buttom-up Approach - ISO 26262-10:2018(E)